Dozens killed in stampede at funeral of slain Iranian commander, burial postponed

 By Babak Dehghanpisheh and Ahmed Aboulenein

-DUBAI/BAGHDAD, Jan 7 (Reuters) - Dozens of people were killed in a stampede as huge crowds of mourners gathered for the funeral of a slain military commander in the southeastern Iranian city of Kerman on Tuesday, forcing his burial to be postponed, state-affiliated media reported.
+DUBAI/BAGHDAD, Jan 7 (Reuters) - Dozens of people were killed in a stampede as crowds of mourners packed streets for the funeral of a slain military Iranian commander in his hometown of Kerman on Tuesday, forcing his burial to be postponed, state-affiliated media reported.

-Tens of thousands of people had poured onto the streets of Kerman to pay tribute to General Qassem Soleimani, who was killed in a U.S. drone strike in Iraq on Friday.
-Many chanted "Death to America".
+Tens of thousands of people had gathered in Kerman to pay tribute to General Qassem Soleimani, who was killed in a U.S. drone strike in Iraq on Friday.

-The Young Journalists Club, which is affiliated to state television, said on its website that a stampede had broken out and 35 people were killed and 48 wounded.
+A stampede broke out amid the crush, killing 32 people and injuring about 190, the semi-official Fars news agency reported, citing an emergency services official.
+One state media agency reported 35 dead, while others reported fatalities without giving figures.

-Soleimani's body had been taken to Iraqi and other Iranian cities before arriving in his hometown Kerman for burial, prompting mass outpourings of grief nationwide as the coffin was carried through streets.
+The body of Soleimani, a national hero whose death has united many Iranians, had been taken to Iraqi and Iranian cities before arriving in Kerman for burial.

+In each place, huge numbers of people filled thoroughfares, chanting "Death to America" and weeping with emotion.
+Iran's Supreme Leader Ali Khamenei shed tears as led prayers in Tehran on Monday.

 In other developments on Tuesday, a senior Iranian official said Tehran was considering 13 scenarios to avenge his killing.